 The ACD currently contains data on all cases of cancer diagnosed from 1982 to 2013 for all states and territories; for 2014, it contains data for all jurisdictions except New South Wales.

 Estimates of national incidence in 2014–2018 were calculated using the same approach as used to estimate 2013 incidence for NSW.
 The 10 years of incidence data used as the baseline were 2004–2013.
 The ABS population projection series 29(B) was used for 2016–2018 estimating incidence.

 Cancer mortality refers to the number of deaths occurring during a specified time period (usually one year) for which the underlying cause of death is cancer.

 Prevalence of cancer refers to the number of people alive with a prior diagnosis of cancer at a given time.
-It is distinct from incidence (see above).
-The longest period for which it is possible to calculate prevalence using the available national data (from 1982 to 2010) is currently 29 years.
-This span is used to estimate the ‘total’ prevalence of cancer at the end of 2010, noting that people diagnosed with cancer before 1982 are not included.
+It is distinct from incidence, which is the number of new cancers diagnosed within a given period of time.
+The longest period for which it is possible to calculate prevalence using the available national data (from 1982 to 2013) is currently 31 years so this is used to provide an estimate of the ‘total’ prevalence of cancer as at the end of 2013, noting that people diagnosed with cancer before 1982 aren’t included.

 Age standardised rates